davidwieler/Currency/README.md

 * "amount" is the amount to convert.
 * "symbol" is a string or array containing the currencies you wish to convert to.
 * "date" is the date you wish to require about.
 Leave blank for latest rates.

+### Note

+`https://api.fixer.io/` seems to have an issue with dates before the year 2000.